 I will encourage good sportsmanship

 I will place the emotional and physical well-being of my child ahead of my personal desire to win.

-I guess the ... read more
+I will r... read more

 ( culture / writing / stories )